Codecademy/docs/content/java/concepts/printwriter/printwriter.md

 ---
 Title: 'PrintWriter'
-Description: 'PrintWriter is a class used for writing formatted text to output streams, providing convenient methods for writing data to files or other destinations.'
+Description: 'PrintWriter is a class used for writing formatted text to output streams, providing convenient methods for writing data to various destinations, including files, network sockets, or other writer objects.'
 Subjects:
   - 'Computer Science'
 Tags: